Sadaf-jgp/IntelliChat-AI-Based-Customer-Support-System/README.md

 🚀 Features

-24/7 automated support for queries (orders, returns, shipping, FAQs).
+24/7 Automated Support – Handles queries such as orders, returns, shipping, and FAQs.

-NLP-powered intent detection (via Compromise + custom logic).
+NLP-Powered Intent Detection – Uses the Compromise library and custom logic for intent recognition.

-Instant responses loaded from a configurable JSON file.
+Configurable Responses – Predefined responses are loaded from a JSON file for easy updates.

-Simple and modular architecture for easy customization.
+Modular Architecture – Simple structure that makes customization and extension straightforward.

-Lightweight web-based UI styled with Tailwind CSS.
+Lightweight Web UI – Built with Tailwind CSS for a clean, responsive, and modern design.

-Local development setup with live-server.
+Easy Local Development – Run instantly with live-server for fast prototyping and testing.

 🛠️ Tech Stack

 Frontend: HTML, JavaScript, Tailwind CSS

-NLP: Compromise (intent extraction logic in nlp.js)
+Natural Language Processing (NLP): Compromise library (intent extraction logic in nlp.js)

-nlp

-Server/Dev Tooling: Node.js, Live Server
+Server & Development Tools: Node.js, Live Server